 As with all the prior render methods, store the current state of the drawn field into a local variable.
 If the shape has been drawn, then call the object's undraw method.
 At the end of the method, if the shape was drawn, call the object's draw method.

 In between create the Zelle line in the appropriate orientation.

 First, build the values for the self.points field, which is a list of two 2-element sub-lists that represent the vertices of the shape.
 These sub-lists will hold the coordinates of the line as though it were centered at (0, 0) and stretched along the X-axis.
 Given those conditions, the endpoints of the line have to be (-self.width/2.0, 0.0) and (self.width/2.0, 0.0).
 Note the use of floating point values.

 Second, create a variable pts to hold the transformed Line endpoints.
 Initialize it to the empty list.
 For each of the 2D vertices in the self.points list, execute the following actions.

 - Add the vertex to the object's position and then subtract the anchor point, which puts the anchor point at the origin (0, 0).

 - Add the anchor point back to the vertices.

-- Create a new Zelle Point object, taking into account scale and Y-axis orientation, and append it to the pts list.
+- Create a new Zelle Point object, taking into account the Y-axis orientation, and append it to the pts list.

 Once the loop is done, you will have a list (pts) with two Point objects from which you can create a Line object.